 Copies of the report in English and a summarized version in Spanish “Does Nature Have Rights: Transforming Grassroots Organizing to Protect the People and the Planet” can be downloaded at: www.globalexchange.org/doesnaturehaverights.

-Check back on the Climate Justice blog for more posts direct from Cancun in our ongoing series.
+Check back here on the Climate Justice blog for more posts direct from Cancun in this ongoing series.
 We’ll also be reporting back on this blog from the global day of action and march of a ‘Thousand Cancuns’.
 If you’re on Twitter, follow @globalexchange for related COP16 updates from Global Exchange, and use hashtag #COP16 for general COP16 tweets.